abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 Tuple : ('3', ' 5', ' 7', ' 23')

-7. File Extension Extractor

-Write a program that accepts a filename from the user and prints the extension of the file.
+7. Write a program that accepts a filename from the user and prints the extension of the file.
 Sample filename : abc.java
 Output : java

-8. First and Last Colors

-Write a program to display the first and last colors from the following list.
+8. Write a program to display the first and last colors from the following list.

 color_list = ["Red","Green","White" ,"Black"]

-9. Exam Schedule Formatter

-Write a program to display the examination schedule. (extract the date from exam_st_date). exam_st_date = (11, 12, 2014)
+9. Write a program to display the examination schedule. (extract the date from exam_st_date). exam_st_date = (11, 12, 2014)

 Sample Output : The examination will start from : 11 / 12 / 2014

-10. Number Expansion Calculator

-Write a program that accepts an integer (n) and computes the value of n+nn+nnn.
+10. Write a program that accepts an integer (n) and computes the value of n+nn+nnn.

 Sample value of n is 5

 Expected Result : 615

-11. Function Documentation Printer

-Write a program to print the documents (syntax, description etc.) of Python built-in function(s).
+11. Write a program to print the documents (syntax, description etc.) of Python built-in function(s).

 Sample function : abs()